617658897/ECE-MENG-PROJECT-FRACTAL-DIMENSION-ANALYSIS/README.md

 # ML-React-App
-It's a template on which we can build a React app and call endpoints to make predictions about fractal dimension calculation.
+It's a template on which we can build a React app and call endpoints to make predictions about fractal dimension analysis.

 ## Install